 Why Do They Call It Spark?

-The name, Spark may refer to spark-plugs which are needed to make the engine in your car go.
+The name, Spark may refer to spark-plugs that are needed to make the engine in your car turn over.
 Spark makes your engine go too.
 That's how I interpret it anyway.

 How Do You Use Spark?

 Spark Energy has been around a long time.
 I have not seen any clinical proof it was not safe.
-To make sure its safe in you, its wise to start with less than is recommended.
+To make sure it's safe for you, it's wise to start with less than is recommended.
 This is to help you gauge how you respond to it.